 By: Leo Cabral Riverside City College’s Art Club had the pleasure of hosting artist Ako Castuera on Nov.
 1 in the Digital Library Auditorium to present her work and discuss her creative career and process.
 Castuera is best known for her storyboard animations and character design in popular shows like “Adventure Time and “Metalocalypse.”
 From

-By Diana Cabral Spoken word poetry, rap and beatboxing may simply be seen as hobbies to some, but to RCC and UCR foster youth, it is a way to cope with the world.
-The Guardian Scholars Program at RCC and UCR collaborated and organized their fourth annual “Voices and Visions” benefit May 16 for
+By Leo Cabral Spoken word poetry, rap and beatboxing may simply be seen as hobbies to some, but to RCC and UCR foster youth, it is a way to cope with the world.
+The Guardian Scholars Program at RCC and UCR collaborated and organized their fourth annual “Voices and Visions” benefit May 16 for Foster

 Art is a way to escape the mundane realities or the overloaded work schedules in our daily lives.